 Determining a Voucher’s Match Exceptions

-Alternately, you can use your left-side navigation bar and go to Documents > Approvals > My Approvals.
+Alternately, you can use your left-side navigation bar and go to Accounts Payable > Approvals > Invoices to Approve.

 Vouchers pending approval are organized into folders.
 Each folder is a SpeedType on which you have a fiscal role other than Officer or Fiscal Staff –Report Recipient.
 If a single voucher uses multiple SpeedTypes, it will appear in each applicable SpeedType folder for which you are an Approver.

-You can work within the Folder view, or you can use the Group Results By dropdown (upper left corner of your screen) to instead view a list of all vouchers pending approval.
+You can work within the Folder view, or you can use the Filter View (eye icon) dropdown (upper right corner of your screen) to instead view a list of all vouchers pending approval.

 To further narrow the list of vouchers pending approval that is currently visible to you, use the filters on the left side of your screen.